 - Buoyancy allows for flotation, and reduction in body weight and reduces the effects of gravity on injured or aching joints and muscles.

-- Hydrostatic pressure supports and stabilizes the client, allowing those with balance deficits to perform exercises without a fear of falling, decreasing pain and improving cardiovascular concerns.
+- Hydrostatic pressure supports and stabilizes our patients, allowing those with balance deficits to perform exercises without a fear of falling, decreasing pain and improving cardiovascular concerns.

-- Turbulence wave propagation allows our therapists to gently manipulate our patients through the desired exercises.
+- Turbulence, wave propagation and a controlled current, allow our therapists to gently manipulate our patients through the desired exercises.